-Back in 1993, A Link to the Past did many things other games had never done before it, and in many ways, A Link to the Past was the Zelda game that would lay down the blueprint for other entries to follow.
+A Link to the Past did many things other games had never done before it, and in many ways, A Link to the Past was the Zelda game that would lay down the blueprint for other entries to follow.
 A Link to the Past puts its contemporaries to shame, which is quite a claim when you consider the library the Super Nintendo boasts.
-There are easily more dungeons to explore in this game than any other games in the series, and each of those labyrinths is vibrantly rendered.
+There are easily more dungeons to explore in this game than any other game in the series, and each of those labyrinths is vibrantly rendered.
 Kazuaki Morita, who would go on to become a permanent fixture in the Zelda franchise, did an incredible job in creating a new multi-level geometry for Link to roam around.
-Every dungeon in the game is overflowing with intricately-layered platforms, a wide variety of enemies, and a healthy dose of complex puzzles.
+Every dungeon in the game is overflowing with intricately layered platforms, a wide variety of enemies, and a healthy dose of complex puzzles.
 One could say that A Link to the Past is the ultimate dungeon-crawling game.

 It was also a graphical showcase at the time, full of diverse environments and detailed sprites.
 The sound design, too, is a work of genius.
 Koji Kondo’s compositions here are legendary, and A Link to the Past helped to establish the musical score of the Zelda series.
 Meanwhile, the game introduced elements to the series that are still commonplace today, such as the concept of an alternate or parallel world, the Master Sword, and several new weapons and items for Link to use.
 Released to critical and commercial success, A Link to the Past was a landmark title for Nintendo and established a formula for adventure games that balanced exploration, storytelling, item acquisition, and puzzle-solving.
 It’s a formula still followed today, and not just in the series, but by many other game developers worldwide.
 In the Zelda canon — which, in my opinion, consists of six masterpieces — this 16-bit adventure is still by far the best in the series.
 (Ricky D)